MilenPlamenov/MilenPlamenov/README.md

 ### 👋 Hi, I’m Milen Plamenov from Bulgaria.
 Studying programming since September 2020 (Python, JS at SoftUni).
-I would like to develop as a Backend/Fullstack engineer with Python (I am actively looking for a job) !
+I would like to develop as a Backend/Fullstack engineer with Python..
 ### *Finished the Python Path (18.04.2022) in Softuni with average 5.79...
 ### *Competitor in the 34th regional programming race (Ruse, Bulgaria 2022)